rsbondi/multifund/README.md

-WIP - nothing here, move along
+WIP - Not ready for prime time

 ### what